Transition from Resident to Attending

 Brendan Murphy , Senior News Writer

-As a physician in training, your medical school degree seems like the gold standard.
-But as a resident, you quickly learn it’s the first of many benchmarks one must reach on a career in medicine.
+As a physician in training, your medical school degree may seem like the gold standard.
+But as a resident, you quickly learn it’s the first of many benchmarks one must reach during a career in medicine.

 Succeed in residency with AMA benefits